What is a mala?

 How do I care for my mala?

-Store your mala in it’s included mala bag when not in use.
-You may also hang your mala to store it.
+Store your mala in it’s included mala bag or hang it in a safe place when not in use.
 Please do not bathe, swim or sleep with your mala or bracelets.
 Please gently slide your bracelets on and off and avoid excess stretching as the string can break.

 For malas I design and hand make visit my Etsy shop at www.etsy.com/shop/moksamalas